Top of page

 • Suggested talking points include:

-• University policies and applicable law generally do not permit me to share information about our faculty, staff, or students with you.
+• “I’m required to follow the University’s protocol to obtain approval to share information about our faculty, staff, or students with you.”

 • For all other requests for information via phone or in writing, immediately contact the WFU Police Department (336-758-5991) or call 336-758-CARE.
 Do not provide any information via phone or in writing.